anelhaman/system-metrics-logger/README.md

 | ------------- |:-------------:|
 | LINE_NOTIFY_TOKEN | Your LINE Notify token for sending alerts.

+## Steps to Implement Google Sheets Integration
+### Enable the Google Sheets API:

+1. Go to the Google Cloud Console.
+2. Create a new project (or select an existing one).
+3. Enable the Google Sheets API for your project.
+4. Create credentials (OAuth 2.0 client ID or a service account) and download the credentials JSON file.

+Replace `credentials.json` with the path to your credentials file.

 ## Configuration
 The script uses a config.yaml file to specify metric thresholds.
 You can adjust these thresholds according to your system's needs.